ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-hybrid.md

 The diagram does not show the use of a Virtual Network Functions (VNFs) appliance.
 VNF appliances, are packaged 3rd party firewall offerings available on the IBM Catalog.
 See [About virtual network functions over VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-vnf) and [Available IBM Cloud VNF catalog offerings](https://cloud.ibm.com/docs/vpc?topic=vpc-deploy-vnf#available-vnf-offerings).
 See the enterprise scale hybrid integration for the use of a VNF in the architecture.

-When connecting to RISE with SAP discuss with your SAP representative on the transit gateway connection they provide to enable peering between your IBM Cloud Account and the RISE with SAP IBM Cloud Account.
+When connecting to RISE with SAP, discuss with your SAP representative on which transit gateway pattern they prefer to use to enable the peering between your IBM Cloud Account and their RISE with SAP IBM Cloud Account.
 {: note}

 The documentation [Extending your enterprise network to IBM Cloud](https://cloud.ibm.com/docs/pattern-classic-edge-gateway?topic=pattern-classic-edge-gateway-extending-enterprise-network) takes a different approach and defines a reference architecture used to direct all network traffic to flow through an IBM Cloud Classic firewall or gateway appliance for inspection before going to the downstream workloads within IBM Cloud.